 Professional personal profile

-Creating a professional personal profile CV means crafting a powerful paragraph of 50-100 words to clearly show that you understand the position in question, you have all the qualifications needed, and you have knowledge of the wider sector or industry.
+Creating a professional personal profile means crafting a powerful paragraph of 50-100 words to clearly show you understand the position in question, you have all the qualifications needed, and have knowledge of the wider sector or industry.
 A professional CV profile example will also use a format that complies with industry standards.

 Working in retail is all about dealing calmly, professionally, and effectively with members of the public, so your personal profile will have to reflect experience of this.
 If you don’t have direct experience, mention a life experience that's transferable.
 Any retail achievements you list should be supported with specific facts and figures.

 A Sales Assistant CV personal profile should highlight any impressive sales figures you’ve been able to achieve.
 It should also demonstrate a passion for working with the public, your love of closing a sale, and an understanding of the demands of the specific job.
 It should also refer to the most relevant aspects of your employment history.

 Short personal profile examples

 One of the key elements of an effective personal profile is that it is short – preferably 100 words or less.
-A busy recruiter may have to look through hundreds of CVs applying for a post, and a personal profile any longer than this will be instantly off-putting.
+A busy recruiter may have to look through hundreds of CVs, and a personal profile any longer than this will be instantly off-putting.
 Think of everything you have to offer and boil it down to the most powerful terms possible.